GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

         gluufederation/upgrade:3.1.5_02

 Note, the upgrade process doesn't update custom scripts for oxAuth/oxTrust to avoid overwriting a script that was modified by users.
 They must be updated them manually.

+## Upgrading from v3.1.5 to v3.1.6

+### LDAP

+#### Backup Existing Data

+Before running the upgrade process, make sure to backup existing LDAP data.

+#### Updating Schema

+1. Download the latest [101-ox.ldif](https://github.com/GluuFederation/docker-opendj/raw/3.1.6/schemas/101-ox.ldif) schema.

+1. Depends on the setup, there are various ways to mount the file into container.

+    1. For a single host setup, mount `101-ox.ldif` to OpenDJ container directly.
+This is an example using `docker-compose.yml`:

+            services:
+              opendj:
+                image: gluufederation/opendj:3.1.6_dev
+                volumes:
+                  - /path/to/101-ox.ldif:/opt/opendj/config/schema/101-ox.ldif

+    1. For a multi-hosts setup using Docker Swarm Mode, we recommend to put the contents of `101-ox.ldif` into Docker Config:

+            docker config create 101-ox /path/to/101-ox.ldif

+        and then mount the file into container:

+            services:
+              opendj:
+                image: gluufederation/opendj:3.1.6_dev
+                configs:
+                  - source: 101-ox
+                    target: /opt/opendj/config/schema/101-ox.ldif

+            configs:
+              101-ox:
+                external: true

+    1. For a multi-hosts setup using Kubernetes, put the contents of `101-ox.ldif` into ConfigMaps:

+            kubectl create cm opendj-schema --from-file=/path/to/101-ox.ldif

+        and then mount the file into container:

+            apiVersion: v1
+            kind: StatefulSet
+            metadata:
+            name: opendj
+            spec:
+              containers:
+                image: gluufederation/opendj:3.1.6_dev
+                volumeMounts:
+                  - name: opendj-schema-volume
+                    mountPath: /opt/opendj/config/schema/
+              volumes:
+                - name: opendj-schema-volume
+                  configMap:
+                    name: opendj-schema

+1. Restart the container/service to allow changes in schema.

+### Upgrade Container

+By running the `gluufederation/upgrade:3.1.6_dev` container, the LDAP data will be adjusted to match conventions in 3.1.6.

+    docker run \
+        --rm \
+        --net container:consul \
+        -e GLUU_CONFIG_CONSUL_HOST=consul \
+        -e GLUU_SECRET_VAULT_HOST=vault \
+        -e GLUU_LDAP_URL=ldap:1636 \
+        -v /path/to/vault_role_id.txt:/etc/certs/vault_role_id \
+        -v /path/to/vault_secret_id.txt:/etc/certs/vault_secret_id \
+        gluufederation/upgrade:3.1.6_dev --source 3.1.5 --target 3.1.6

+Note, the upgrade process doesn't update custom scripts for oxAuth/oxTrust to avoid overwriting a script that was modified by users.
+They must be updated them manually.